Check oil level, electronics on used STS

 Note that issues regarding oil consumption and cooling system glitches on older Northstar V8 engines seem to have been rectified for this generation of STS – though shoppers should still have the water pump checked for signs of leakage.

-The Verdict: As with many luxury cars, the driving experience, comfort and looks of the STS are its largest draws as a used buy.
+The Verdict Of The Used Cadillac STS: As with many luxury cars, the driving experience, comfort and looks of the STS are its largest draws as a used buy.
 Careful shopping and a thumbs-up from a Cadillac-trained mechanic should be considered mandatory ahead of your purchase.
 Though reliability looks reasonable, higher-than-average repair costs mean the used STS is also a good candidate for any extended warranty coverage available.

 Auto journalist & Consumer Ratings